minosg/picrypt/README.md

 hash_low is the one setting the 8 low bytes (Big Endian Notation) and the optional hash_high generates the 8 high bytes and is only used when LONG_HASH is set.

+*User methods have been updated to produce output in ASCII RANGE so the above is valid only when the hash is representing bytes*

 It is important to note that user set methods will be called once or twice during code execution